dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/plantuml/index.md

 ## Overview and example diagrams

-The [mermaid](https://mermaid.js.org) diagramming and charting tool lets you create diagrams and visualizations via a textual description.
-Mermaid provides several different diagram types, like sequence, class and state diagram, Pie or quadrant chart, mindmap, timeline and many more.
-Use the [documentation](https://mermaid.js.org/intro/) for syntax details.
+The [PlantUML](https://plantuml.com) diagramming tool lets you create diagrams and visualizations via a textual description.
+PlantUML provides several different diagram types, like sequence, usecase, class, object, activity, component, deployment, state and timing diagrams.
+Use the [documentation](https://plantuml.com/en/guide) for syntax details.
-You may have a look at the provided [example diagrams](https://mermaid.js.org/syntax/examples.html) to see what's possible with mermaid.
+You may have a look at the provided [example diagrams](https://real-world-plantuml.com/) to see what's possible with PlantUML.

 {{% alert title="Note" %}}
-This page describes how to retrieve a mermaid diagram using the [kroki online diagram service](https://kroki.io).
-As an alternative, you can generate your [mermaid diagram natively](/docs/adding-content/diagrams/mermaid/), using docsy's built-in `mermaid` shortcode.
+This page describes how to retrieve a PlantUML diagram using the [kroki online diagram service](https://kroki.io).
+As an alternative, you can generate your [plantuml diagram natively]({{< relref "/docs/adding-content/diagrams/plantuml/" >}}), using docsy's built-in `plantuml` shortcode.
 {{% /alert %}}

 ## Authoring a sequence diagram (example use case)